|

 Sodium Hydroxide (Caustic Soda - for unblocking drains from DIY stores)

-Xylene (xylene paint thinners) or Toluene (less smelly but scarce)
+Xylene (xylene paint thinners) or Toluene (less smelly but forms emulsions)

 Hydrochloric Acid (optional)